microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 **2 Can I use a build from another collection of my current TFS?**

 Yes.
 To do this, you would need to add a service endpoint connection to required collection.
-Once done, you could link an artifact from this collection as an external TFS/VS-Team-Services artifact.
+Once done, you could link an artifact from this collection as an external TFS/Azure Devops artifact.

 **3. Can I link Xaml Build from my external TFS account?**